‘I felt like I was free’: Quad-Cities travel taking off

-Thanolia "Nobie" Hudson’s nickname is “Roadrunner” because she’s always on the road: driving two and a half hours to pick fresh sweet corn, only to come home to Rock Island to give produce away to friends and loved ones, for example.
+Thanolia "Nobie" Hudson’s nickname is “Roadrunner” because she’s always on the road: driving 2 1/2 hours to pick fresh sweet corn, only to come home to Rock Island to give produce away to friends and loved ones, for example.

 “I felt like I was free,” she said while waiting to pick up luggage at the Quad Cities International Airport.